Parameterized Algorithms for Power-Efficiently Connecting Wireless Sensor Networks: Theory and Experiments: Parameterizing by the number of connected components induced by obligatory edges

-The better the \plb{}s~\(\ell\), the more obligatory edges they potentially induce, thus reducing the number~\(c\) of connected components of~\(G_\ell\).
-Yet already the simple \plb{}s in \cref{ex:nn} may yield obligatory subgraphs with only a few connected components in some applications:
+The better the \plb{}s~$\ell$ are, the more obligatory edges they potentially induce, thus reducing the number~\(c\) of connected components of~\(G_\ell\).
+Clearly, coming up with good \plb{}s is a challenge on its own.
+Yet already the simple \plb{}s in \cref{ex:nn} may yield obligatory subgraphs with few connected components in applications:

 \begin{example} Consider the vertex lower bounds~\(\ell\) from \cref{ex:nn}.
-If we arrange sensors in a grid, which is the most energy-efficient arrangement of sensors for monitoring areas \citep{ZH05,ZEAC09}, then \(G_\ell\) has only one connected component.
+If we arrange sensors in a grid, which is the most energy-efficient arrangement of sensors for monitoring areas \citep{ZH05,ZEAC09}, then \(G_\ell\)~has only one connected component.
 The number of connected components may increase due to sensor defects that disconnect the grid or due to varying sensor distances within the grid.
 The worst case is if the sensors have pairwise distinct distances.
-Then, \(G_\ell\) has only one edge and \(n-1\)~connected components. \end{example}
+Then, \(G_\ell\) might have only one edge, joining the closest pair, and \(n-1\)~connected components. \end{example}

+Alternatively, an obligatory subgraph may arise as the result of a sensor network that lost connectivity due to faulty sensors and has to be reconnected at minimum extra cost.